 We presented the case of a 4 year-old boy with burn contractures of the dorsum of the foot.
 He underwent a bilateral release and split-thickness 1:1 meshed skin graft from the anterior thigh without any complications.
 The final result demonstrated complete release of the contracture over both feet, returning the feet and toes to a neutral position.

 The line of incision was chosen by manipulating the foot into a plantar-flexed position to visualize the areas of maximal tension.
-We opted to incise more proximal to the talocrural joint to avoid the need for inserting a K-wire in the toes to minimize movement at the wound site.
-For a young active boy, the use of a K-wire would cause more post-operative pain and would complicate post-operative wound care for the caregivers.
+We opted to incise more proximal to the talocrural joint to avoid the need for inserting K-wires in the toes to minimize movement at the wound site.
+For a young active boy, the use of K-wires would cause more postoperative pain and would complicate postoperative wound care for the caregivers.

 Diluted epinephrine was injected at the site of release to provide hemostasis to prevent blood loss.
 We opted to release a larger area than originally anticipated in the left foot.
 Because epinephrine was not injected in the peripheral area, some bleeding occurred.
 This peripheral bleeding was controlled by spot electrocautery of the microvasculature.